mariocastrogama/MOO_OF/README.md

 # MOO_OF
-This is MATLAB repository of Multi-Objective functions that are found as benchmark problems It contains Unconstrained and Constrained Objective Functions (problems)
+This is MATLAB repository of Multi-Objective Optimization (MOO) Objective functions (OF) that are found as benchmark problems in several publications available in related literature.

+It contains Unconstrained and Constrained Objective Functions (problems)

  - DTLZ2
  - Kursawe
  - RayTaiSeow
  - RayTaiSeowModified